 The Hilton free night certificate is a fantastic benefit that can easily offset the annual fee of your Hilton credit card.
-Other hotel cards offer an annual free night to cardholders, but the Hilton free night reward stands out for its versatility and high value.
+Lots of other hotel cards offer an annual free night to cardholders, but the versatility and high value of Hilton's free night reward make it stand out.
 In fact, we think it’s one of the best credit card perks available.
-Let’s find out why.
+In this post, we'll explain why and show you how to use it.

 Page Contents

-- How to Use a Free Night Reward
+- How To Use a Hilton Free Night Reward

 - Final Thoughts